by Bill McBride on 10/04/2016 02:52:00 PM

 The graph shows the Total Debt Service Ratio (DSR), and the DSR for mortgages (blue) and consumer debt (yellow).

-The overall Debt Service Ratio increased in Q2 has been moving sideways and is near a record low.
-Note: The financial obligation ratio (FOR) is also near a record low (not shown)
+The overall Debt Service Ratio increased slightly in Q2, and has been moving sideways and is near a record low.
+Note: The financial obligation ratio (FOR) was unchanged in Q2 and is also near a record low (not shown)

 The DSR for mortgages (blue) are near the low for the last 35 years.
 This ratio increased rapidly during the housing bubble, and continued to increase until 2007.
 With falling interest rates, and less mortgage debt (mostly due to foreclosures), the mortgage ratio has declined significantly.

-The consumer debt DSR (yellow) has been increasing for the last two years.
+The consumer debt DSR (yellow) has been increasing for the last three years.

 This data suggests aggregate household cash flow has improved.